 For more tips on freezing food to reduce waste, check out my other how to freeze food articles.

-Now you should be armed with all the knowledge required to freeze brie successfully, thaw it out properly and use it effectively.
+Now you have all the knowledge required to freeze brie safely, thaw it out properly and use it effectively.
 Let me know in the comments how you get on or if you have any questions.